 One of the biggest questions I see when people want to start a business or blog is how to start a side business when you work full time.
-As someone who worked 60 hours a week at a full time job while starting my business and taking care of my duties at home – I can tell you – it’s not easy only to be made more difficult if you have a family to care for as well.
+As someone who worked 60 hours a week at a full time job while starting my business and taking care of my duties at home – I can tell you – it’s not easy.

 The one thing that stops most people from starting their own side business is lack of time.
 The problem with this type of mentality is there is time just a lack of management in that time.
-If starting a side business is something that your really want you can manage all of it.
+If starting a side business is something that you really want you can manage all of it.

 First, you need to figure out exactly what it will take to make this business successful.
 Do your research for a few weeks, just don’t get sucked into analysis paralysis.
 This will prevent you from actually starting your business because you will spend so much time just analyzing what it takes to make it succeed.

 How To Start A Side Business When You Work Full Time

 In order to start a business there are 5 things you need to do.
 Pick your sacrifices, set your priorities, create and stick to a schedule, set detailed goals, and learn when to ask for help.

 Check out my post How To Say No To Favor Asking Family.

 Pick Your Sacrifices

-The first thing you will need to do and probably the hardest thing is picking which tasks you will give up.
-There are some things in your life that you will probably need to give up.
+The first thing you need to do and probably the hardest thing is picking which daily tasks to give up.

-These could be small things like watching TV.
-They could be bigger things too like certain cleaning habits that get changed.
+These could be small things like watching TV or they could be bigger things too like chores or social engagements.